Cutter & Squidge | A Sweet Pitstop In The Backstreets of Soho

 In fact, we’d have to call it Briain.

 So thank goodness for tea, and particularly for afternoon tea, which is essentially a very good excuse to have an entire extra meal between lunch and dinner.
 And if you’re going to have it anywhere, you might as well have it tucked away in a potions classroom beneath the labyrinthine backstreets of Soho.

-Set on two levels, Cutter & Squidge’s basement is the home of London’s original magical afternoon tea, which variously involves donning cloaks; mixing potent cocktails; and sipping blue tea.
+Set on two levels, Cutter & Squidge’s basement is the home of London’s original magical afternoon tea in The Potion Room, which variously involves donning cloaks; mixing potent cocktails; and sipping blue tea.